filipworksdev/godot3-plain-theme/README.md

-# Godot 3 Simple Theme
+# Godot 3 Simple Theme + Godot 3 Classic text editor theme

 This theme changes the look of Godot Editor itself.

-This is a Complete modification of Jay7c/jc.godot.plane-editor-theme.
+Is a Complete modification of Jay7c/jc.godot.plane-editor-theme.
-- Tested using Godot 3.4 rc2
+- Tested using Godot 3.4 rc1

-This also includes the 2 fonts I am using in the look below
+This repo also includes the 2 fonts I am using in the look below
-- pixelfont is made by me and has a special license check under fonts/
+- pixelfont.ttf is made by me and has a special license check under fonts/ folder
-- ubuntu is a monospace libre font that i use for my script since is smooth and readable
+- ubuntu.ttf was not made by me and is a monospace libre font that I used as code font in the look below

 Also in the package you will find godot3-classic.tet.
-- This gives a more classic Godot 3 look of the text editor code style using before things like if, elif, else became their own colors for example all keywords used to be just red.
+- This gives a more classic Godot 3 look of the text editor code style.
+For example in recent Godot versions if, elif, else became their own colors for example all keywords used to be just red and this style brings back the original behavior making all keywords red.
 - The node operator $ used to be blue and rest of node path following was gray but this is no longer possible so I made all $nodepath a more subdued brown since blue looked too jarring
 - I also changed the code line colors to be less pronounced